Allow referencing environment variables in Settings.yaml

 What do you think?

-Updated by Adrian Föder about 8 years ago
+Updated by Adrian Föder over 8 years ago

 actually chatted with Christian about it, it's rather the vice versa case of the initial feature.